linode/docs/docs/networking/using-the-linode-shell-lish.md

 Understanding Lish Commands
 ---------------------------

 The Lish shell provides access to many functions which are otherwise only accessible via the Linode Manager web-based administration tool.
+All commands must be prefixed with the label of the Linode they are to operate on, for example, enter `linode241706 jobs` to list recent jobs for 'linode241706'.
 Enter the `help` command to see a full list of available commands.
 The output provides an introduction to Lish functionality:

     kill            - kill stuck screen sessions
     exit            - exit from lish